-(1) The family has lost eligibility for or is awaiting an eligibility determination for a federal, state, or local assistance program.
-This includes a family member who is a noncitizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996.

-A hardship will be considered to exist only if the loss of eligibility has an impact on the family's ability to pay the minimum rent.

-(2) The family would be evicted because it is unable to pay the minimum rent.

-For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent to the owner or tenant-paid utilities.

-(3) Family income has decreased because of changed family circumstances, including the loss of employment.

-(4) A death has occurred in the family.

-In order to qualify under this provision, a family must describe how the death has created a financial hardship (e.g., because of funeral-related expenses or the loss of the family member's income).

-(5) The family has experienced other circumstances determined by the CCHA.

-The PHA has not established any additional hardship criteria.
+- (1) The family has lost eligibility for or is awaiting an eligibility determination for a federal, state, or local assistance program.
+This includes a family member who is a noncitizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996. - A hardship will be considered to exist only if the loss of eligibility has an impact on the family's ability to pay the minimum rent. - For a family waiting for a determination of eligibility, the hardship period will end as of the first of the month following: (1) implementation of assistance, if approved, or (2) the decision to deny assistance.
+A family whose request for assistance is denied may request a hardship exemption based upon one of the other allowable hardship circumstances. - (2) The family would be evicted because it is unable to pay the minimum rent.
+For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent to the owner or tenant-paid utilities. - (3) Family income has decreased because of changed family circumstances, including the loss of employment. - (4)A death has occurred in the family. - In order to qualify under this provision, a family must describe how the death has created a financial hardship (e.g., because of funeral-related expenses or the loss of the family member's income). - (5) The family has experienced other circumstances determined by the PHA.
+The CCHA has not established any additional hardship criteria.